Facebook options volume explodes as stock hits new low

 Put options, generally considered bearish bets, give the holder the right to sell shares at a specific price by a certain date, while calls, generally considered bullish bets, give the holder the right to buy shares at a fixed price.

 Options volume on Facebook was about 365,000 contracts, with 203,000 puts and 162,000 calls traded, for a put-to-call ratio of 1.25, Trade Alert data showed.
-The overall option turnover is the second-highest for a single stock, trailing only Apple Inc (AAPL.O).
+The overall option turnover is the second-highest for a single stock, trailing only Apple Inc.

 "Although just shy of 400,000 option contracts, this is the best first-day listing for a new option that I ever seen," Schwartz said.